By Rebecca Bennett

 - Visually Distinguish Your Critical Path.

 One of the key challenges with large complex projects is keeping track of the critical path.
-You can easily visually distinguish your critical path by highlighting or specially formatting your critical path tasks.
+Microsoft Project allows you to easily distinguish visually your critical path by highlighting or specially formatting your critical path tasks.
 To do this, you click on Format > Text Styles > Item to Change: Critical Tasks.
 You can also highlight critical tasks in the Gantt chart by clicking on Format and then clicking the Critical Tasks checkbox.

 - Build Contingency into the Schedule from the Start.